wp-plugins/ep-social-widget/readme.txt

 === EP Social Widget ===
 Contributors: Earth People, darkwhispering
-Tags: social, widget, facebook, twitter, flicker, rss, social share Requires at least: 3.3.1
+Tags: social, widget, plugin, facebook, twitter, flickr, rss, social share, google, google plus Requires at least: 3.3.1
 Tested up to: 3.3.1
-Stable tag: 0.1.1
+Stable tag: 0.2.0

 Very small and easy to use widget to display social icons on your site.
-Facebook, twitter, flicker and RSS feed
+Facebook, Twitter, Flickr, Google Plus and RSS feed

 == Description ==

 This plugin add a new widget that you can use to add social icons on your site.
 Available networks are

+* Twitter
-* twitter
+* Facebook
-* facebook
+* Flickr
-* flickr
+* Google Plus

 You can also choose to display a icon for your RSS 2.0 feed.
 Icons are in black and white colors only.